Contract of Indemnity- Indian Contract Law Notes

 Contract : All the essentials of a valid contract must also be present in the contract of indemnity.
 Example:- X asks Y to beat Z and promises to indemnify Y against the consequences.
 Y beats Z and is fined Rs.1,000.
 Y cannot claim this amount from X because the object of the agreement was unlawful.

-A person can indemnify another person only if such other person incurs some loss or it has become certain that he will incur some loss.
+- Loss to one party: A person can indemnify another person only if such other person incurs some loss or it has become certain that he will incur some loss.

-The purpose of contract of indemnity is to protect the indemnity holder from any loss that may be caused to the indemnity holder.
+- Indemnity by the promisor: The purpose of contract of indemnity is to protect the indemnity holder from any loss that may be caused to the indemnity holder.

-The contract of indemnity must specify that indemnity holder shall be protected from the
+- Reason for loss: The contract of indemnity must specify that indemnity holder shall be protected from the

-loss caused due to –
+- Loss caused due to –

 - Action of the promisor himself; or